 Gärdenfors, Lombard, 2017

-Based on the citation, I will show what it is you are targeting, mind-wise, as a narrative constructor when triggering the narrative vehicle of meaning-making in the creation of a curiosity that encourages perceivers (players) to become engaged/involved.
-Since the citation is a bit tricky to access, I will repeat it in five steps.
+Though the description of how our thinking works is a bit tricky to access as the core cognitive activities are performed on an unconscious level.
+I will repeat the citation in five steps.
 At each step, I will point to a specific part of our core cognitive activities and add a description of the operations performed from a narrative constructor’s (designer’s) perspective in the creation of an engaging experience that attends to how our learning and emotions work.

-While reading the five steps, I think several of you who are working with bringing meaning to a game through sounds, graphics, words, level design, AI, physics, and pacing among other elements, will recognise the descriptions from your daily work.
-But as most of the activities happens on an unconscious level, we hardly notice them, which is why I recommend taking your time to reflect upon the steps.
+While reading the five steps, I think several of you who are working with bringing meaning to a game through sounds, graphics, words, level design, AI, physics, and pacing among other elements, will recognize the descriptions from your daily work.

 How to trigger the narrative vehicle of meaning-making